syself/cluster-api-provider-hetzner/README.md

 The Cluster API Provider Hetzner (CAPH) provides a way to declaratively create and manage infrastructure on Hetzner, in a Kubernetes-native way.
 It extends the Kubernetes API with Custom Resource Definitions (CRDs) allowing you to interact with clusters in the same fashion you interact with workload.

-The core benefits include:
+Key benefits include:

-- **Self-healing**: CAPH and CAPI controllers react to every change in your infrastructure, identifying and solving issues without human intervention
+- **Self-healing**: CAPH and CAPI controllers react to every change in your infrastructure, identifying and resolving issues without human intervention
 - **Declarative**: Specify the desired state of your infrastructure and let the operators do the rest, ensuring repeatability and idempotency
-- **Kubernetes native**: Everything is a Kubernetes resource, meaning you can use tools you are already familiar with while working with CAPH
+- **Kubernetes native**: Everything is a Kubernetes resource, meaning you can use tools you're already familiar with while working with CAPH

 CAPH enables you to have DIY Kubernetes on Hetzner at any scale, with full control over your infrastructure and clusters configuration.

-If you want a batteries-included solution instead, you can try [Syself](https://syself.com) 14 days for free.
+If you want a batteries-included solution instead, you can try [Syself](https://syself.com) free for 14 days.

 ## 📖 Documentation

 Documentation can be found at [caph.syself.com](https://caph.syself.com).
-You can contribute to it by changing the content at the `/docs` directory.
+You can contribute to it by modifying the contents of the `/docs` directory.

 ## 🚀 Getting Started

-The best way to get started with CAPH is spinning up a cluster.
+The best way to get started with CAPH is to spin up a cluster.
 For that you can follow our [**Managing Kubernetes on Hetzner with Cluster API**](https://community.hetzner.com/tutorials/kubernetes-on-hetzner-with-cluster-api) article featured in the Hetzner Community Tutorials.

-Additional resources from the docs:
+Additional resources from the documentation:

 - [**Cluster API Provider Hetzner 15 Minute Tutorial**](https://syself.com/docs/caph/getting-started/quickstart): Set up a bootstrap cluster using Kind and deploy a Kubernetes cluster on Hetzner.
 - [**Develop and test Kubernetes clusters with Tilt**](https://syself.com/docs/caph/developers/development-guide): Start using Tilt for rapid testing of various cluster flavors, like with/without a private network or bare metal.